LynchLab/MAPGD/README.md

 The vcf format encodes genotype quality scores as an 8 bit log likelihood.
 Most of the gain in the accuracy provided by our program occurs when the genotypes of individuals are ambiguous.
 Because the vcf-format sacrifices a great deal of precision in favor of the compact 8 bit representation, these quality scores are of very little use to us.

-That being said, we intend to implement read/writing in the vcf/bcf format as quickly as possible to increase the comparability of our program with existing tools.
+That being said, we intend to implement read/writing in the vcf/bcf format as quickly as possible to increase the compatibility of our program with existing tools.

 Why don't you provide information on indels?